expressive-code/expressive-code/packages/@expressive-code/core/README.md

   This hook is called multiple times during the engine's `getBaseStyles` and `render` functions: Once for the engine's core styles, once for each plugin's `baseStyles`, and once per call to `addStyles`.
 Processing results are cached to speed up subsequent calls.

-  The `parsedStyles` property provided in the hook context contains the PostCSS root node representing the parsed styles, after scoping them to Expressive Code's `configClassName` and resolving any SASS-like nesting.
+  The `styles` property provided in the hook context contains the PostCSS root node representing the parsed styles, after scoping them to Expressive Code's `configClassName` and resolving any SASS-like nesting.

   See the PostCSS documentation for details on how to work with the root node object.
-Especially its `walkRules` and `walkAtRules` methods are useful for plugins.
+It provides methods for walking through CSS rules with their selectors (see `walkRules` and `walkAtRules`), or through declarations with their properties and values (see `walkDecls`).

   After this hook, the styles will be minified, deduplicated, and finally returned to the integration that called the engine's `getBaseStyles` or `render` function.